Public kept 'in the dark' over NZ First donations, says prosecutor

 He said the party secretary, board and Electoral Commission weren't notified of the funds during that period.

 Instead, Wicks told the court, the pair kept it separate and "spent it as they saw fit" on a range of party expenses and endeavours.
+Almost all of the funds were spent, while Wicks described the NZFF account as a "slush fund" for pet projects.

 Wicks listed some of the expenses today, which included leasing and furnishing office space on Wellington's Lambton Quay for "NZ First Party headquarters", and paying for the storage of the furniture after the lease ended.